 - When the user wants to migrate data to another destination, users’ needs to know the location of the EDB file.

-If you are experiencing any of the above scenarios, you will not be able to work on Exchange Server, and the email communication will stop.
-Even, you are unable to send/receive emails, and are on the verge of data loss.
+It is not possible to open EDB files directly using Outlook or Exchange Server if they are in a corrupted state.
+As a result, you will not be able to work on Exchange Server, and the email communication will stop even if you are unable to send/receive emails and are on the verge of data loss.

 To take control of the data back to you, you need to repair the EDB file, retrieve the data, and save it into a safe file.